Double Chocolate Gelato Recipe

 I didn’t get a chance to try her recipe out yet but it was the inspiration behind the Double Chocolate Gelato I made.

 (Lemon curd is another recipe I have steered clear of for years)Let’s see.

 Although this recipe says it serves six I’m not sure how big of a serving they are talking about.
 I served one ice cream scoop for six servings to the kids.
 With my measurements with an ice cream scoop I got about 6 1/2 ice cream scoops full.
-Keep this in mind if you are planning to serve as desert.
+Keep this in mind if you are planning to serve as dessert.
 I have a large family.
-If your only planning on serving two adults this would be plenty.
+If you’re only planning on serving two adults this would be plenty.